-In part 3 of our comprehensive Europe travel guide, I’ll let you in on some of the things that make the places I’ve mentioned special.
-Aside from the three, there are also others, so stick with me.
+In part 3 of my comprehensive Europe travel guide, I’ll let you in on some of the best places to visit in Europe to better organize my next trips.
+Read on!

-Stretching for 155 kilometers, beginning at Exmouth and then ending at Swanage, the Jurassic coast is famous for its dynamic landforms and fossils.
-In here, you’ll get to traverse gigantic boulders, rock cliffs, and brown coarse sands.
-There are also rock hills that provide a majestic view of the English channel’s dark blue waters.
+It is possible to trace the 200 million-year history of this region by fossils found on beaches and rocks.
+In here, you’ll get to traverse gigantic boulders, rock cliffs, and coarse brown sands.
+There are also rock hills that provide a majestic view of the dark blue waters of the English Channel.

-Nevertheless, it’s not the flowers or the landscape that made the Jurassic coast a world heritage site in 2001.
+Nevertheless, it’s not the flowers or the landscape that made the Jurassic coast a world heritage site.
 Many revere this location because it’s a fossil forest.
 Fossils that you can see are ancient marine organisms that date back to the cretaceous period.
 Set your eyes on the rocks, and you’ll find ammonite fossils, brachiopod fossils, and belemnite fossils.

 Jurassic coast allow for a dynamic range of activities.
 It has a museum where the most beautiful fossils are stored.
 There’s also a snacking and beach area for swimming.
 You can also rent a bike and follow the National Cycle Network, which connects the nearby towns and villages.
 Finally, prepare a wine because a cruise service is waiting.

-If you’re looking for a place with more bustle, then try the French Riviera instead of Hogsmeade.
+My next stop was at the French Riviera.
+I recommend this place if you’re looking for a place with more bustle.
 If you’re in France and looking for the best beaches, this is where you should go.
 It has numerous hotel resorts and beach resorts that have fine white sand and great food.

 And speaking of a specific location in French Riviera, then you should try Monaco.
 Monaco is a city-state just like the Vatican.
-Therefore, what it has can be ultimately different from other tourist locations directly controlled by France.
+Therefore, what it has can be ultimately different from other tourist locations within France.

-Monaco is the French Riviera’s little Vegas.
-You can try cruising or swimming at the glamorous beach but going out at night is another thing.
-Within Monaco are numerous lavish casinos, pubs, bars, and restaurants such as the Casino de Monte Carlo, Hotel de Paris Monte Carlo, La Rascasse Pub, Saphir 24, and Le Perles de Monte Carlo.
+I can say that Monaco is the French Riviera’s little Vegas.
+You can try cruising or swimming at the glamorous beach or enjoy its nightlife.
+Within Monaco are numerous lavish casinos, pubs, bars, and restaurants.

-So, where do you go for seeing experiencing nature’s magic?
-I recommend booking a flight to Norway.
-In Norway are Lysebotn, Pulpit Rock, and Trolltunga.
-These are the locations that will raise you toward the sky – literally.
+So, where do you go to experience nature’s magic?
+I recommend booking a flight to Norway and get to visit Lysebotn, Pulpit Rock, and Trolltunga.

 Lysebotn is a village 2 hours away from Norway’s capital Oslo.
 It offers a grand escape from civilization by trapping your eyesight on a picturesque rocky landscape that nature embedded with yellow, dark green, gray, and white colors.
 Lysebotn also faces a channel with towering rock cliffs and hills on the sides and looks very tranquil.